umut-kocak/OpenCVDemos/demos/cartoonize/README.md

      - **Stylization**: Applies artistic stylization for a painting-like effect.

 2. **Real-Time Visualization**:
-   - Processed frames are displayed in a window titled "Styling Demo".
+   - Processed frames are displayed in a window titled "Cartoonize Demo".

 3. **Keyboard Interaction**:
    - Users can press the `m` key to cycle through the available stylization modes.